damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 ## Build Artifacts

-You were always able to work with an output from your CI builds, as long as you up/downloaded it somewhere.
+You were always able to work with the output from your CI builds, as long as you up/downloaded it somewhere.
 That's a bit of a hassle, why not put it on GitLab's server?